By Nyesha Stone

 One attendee asked Huebner how solar power could be introduced into the urban community with the lack of wind power.
 Huebner didn’t have a definite answer, but according to another audience member, scientists were working on a way to store wind power.

-Huebner suggested contacting your city if people were interested to learn out more about how to switch over to solar power.
+Huebner suggested contacting your city if people were interested to learn more about how to switch over to solar power.

 Sixteen stores in Southeastern Wisconsin have installed multiple solar panels for energy.
 Over time, dirty fuels will diminish and green energies will expand, said Folkman.